Qqkyu/Tasker/README.md

 # Tasker

 Application which simplifies managing and organizing daily tasks done in C++, JS, HTML, CSS.
-In addition Sqlite3 database is used and Ultralight renderer.
+In addition SQLite database is used and Ultralight renderer.

 ## Requirements